|About The Drake Family of Cruwys Morchard Devon

 reasons no living people have been included on this database.

-The research group presently consists of: Andrew Dawson, Russell Downe,
+The research group originally consisted of: Andrew Dawson, Russell Downe,

 Bernard & Louise Drake, David Drake, Jack & Stella Drake, Guy Harris, Julie